Oware, Matthew K., Ph.D.

 Sociology and Anthropology, Asbury Hall, Room 306

 I am Full Professor of Sociology at DePauw University.
 I received my Ph.D. in 2002 from Indiana University in Bloomington.
 I served two terms as chair of the Sociology and Anthropology department from 2010 to 2016.
-In 2008, I was the recipient of the George and Virginia Crane Distinguished Teaching Award given to faculty members who exemplify excellence in teaching, civility and concern for students and colleagues, commitment to a value-centered education, and service to students, the institution and the community.
+In 2008, I was the recipient of the George and Virginia Crane Distinguished Teaching Award given to faculty members who exemplify excellence in teaching.
 In 2016, I received the Edwin L. Minar Jr. Scholarship Award, which recognizes exceptional scholarly achievement by a faculty member.
 At DePauw, I teach a variety of courses including Contemporary Society, Methods of Social Research, Senior Seminar, Sociology of Popular Culture, Sociology of Hip Hop, Race and Ethnic Relations in the United States, and Masculinities, among others.

 I have published my research in the Journal of Contemporary Ethnography, Journal of Black Studies, Poetics: Journal of Empirical Research on Culture, the Media and the Arts, the Sociology of Race and Ethnicity, and the Journal of African American Studies, among others.